estnafinema0/Yadro-cpp-test/README.md

 ./main test1.in.txt
 ```

-The application will output (for example):
+You will see the following output in the terminal:
 ```
 09:00
 08:48 1 client1